The Denver HIV Resources Planning Council is seeking new members!

-The Planning Council has many exciting and important activities to accomplish every year.
-Firstly, the Planning Council evaluates the needs of people living with HIV in the Denver metro area by looking at HIV epidemic data, holding focus groups with populations in need, and assessing where service gaps exist.
-All levels of experience with data are welcome and PC members are trained in this skill.
+The Planning Council has many exciting and important activities to accomplish annually.
+The Planning Council evaluates the needs of people living with HIV in the Denver metro area by looking at HIV epidemic data, holding focus groups with populations in need, and assessing where service gaps exist.
+All levels of experience with data are welcome, and Planning Council members receive training after they are appointed.

-The Planning Council also decides how much funding is allocated to HIV-specific health care (think hospital visits, mental health services, and dental care), as well as support services beyond HIV specific care (like support groups, housing, and food bank services).
-The Planning Council also assists in the HIV prevention and care strategic plan for all of Colorado.
+The Planning Council decides how much funding is allocated to HIV specific health care (think hospital visits, mental health services, and dental care), as well as support services beyond HIV specific care (like support groups, housing, and food bank services).
+The Planning Council assists in the HIV prevention and care strategic plan for all of Colorado.

 For each membership seat, the Planning Council member must do their best to represent the entirety of that community.
 This requires that the representative hear from as many citizens as possible within that community and represent them by thoughtfully considering the community’s interests when making Planning Council decisions and advocating for the community when needed.

-Members of this board are appointed to three-year terms by the Denver Mayor.
-The monthly time commitment, including travel, is about eight hours.
-The time commitment includes your attendance at meetings and active participation in community events.
-This is a volunteer position but travel reimbursement is available for people living with HIV.
+Members of the Planning Council are appointed to three-year terms by Denver Mayor Michael Hancock.
+Applicants should be prepared to meet a monthly time commitment, including travel, of about eight hours per month.
+The time commitment includes attendance at meetings and active participation in community events.
+This is a volunteer position, but expense reimbursement, transportation assistance, and child or partner care are available for people living with HIV.

 The Planning Council is specifically recruiting:

 • People Living with HIV (PLWH) who are receiving Ryan White services

-PLWH from underserved populations, including but not limited to; People of Color, Latinx, and Transgender individuals
+• PLWH from underserved populations, including but not limited to; People of Color, Latinx, and Transgender individuals

-Women of Color living with HIV
+• Women of Color living with HIV

-PLWH from the federally recognized Indian tribes of Colorado
+• PLWH from the federally recognized Indian tribes of Colorado

-Youth living with HIV
+• Youth living with HIV

-PLWH and Hepatitis C
+• PLWH and Hepatitis C

-PLWH who are experiencing homelessness
+• PLWH who are experiencing homelessness

-PLWH who were previously incarcerated
+• PLWH who were previously incarcerated